Syracuse University and the College of Visual and Performing Arts have a long tradition of welcoming international students from around the world!

 Our graduate programs receive applications from many countries, including Bulgaria, China, Colombia, Ghana, India, Japan, Kuwait, South Korea, Thailand, and Turkey.

 All graduate international applicants to Syracuse University whose first language is not English must prove they are proficient in the English language.
-The TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) is required of all graduate applicants whose native language is not English.
+The TOEFL (Test of English as a Foreign Language), TOEFL Home Edition, IELTS (International English Language Testing System), or Duolingo is required of all graduate applicants whose native language is not English.

 Use DI code 2823 when requesting your TOEFL scores to be sent to Syracuse University.

 - The recommended minimum TOEFL & TOEFL Home Edition score required on the internet-based (iBT) test is 90 for all programs except the M.A. in audio arts and the M.F.A. in design, which require a score of 100 on the iBT.